OACC34

 Friday

 We highly encourage you to come to OACC on Friday afternoon, register and be a part of the Opening Circle at 6 PM.
 The Opening Circle is our first chance to be together as a whole group, and one of the most important aspects of OACC.
-It gives everyone a chance to introduce themselves to each other, find out what others are doing and and are passionate about, where they are from, and start participating actively in OACC right away.
+It gives everyone a chance to introduce themselves to each other, find out what others are doing and what they are passionate about, where they are from, and start participating actively in OACC right away.
 It is at the opening circle that you get to see those who you most might want to get to know more and meet with during the rest of OACC.

 Saturday